Mentoring For Young People

 » The Mentoring Co-ordinator will then match the young people to the most appropriate Volunteer Mentor to meet their individual needs

-» The Volunteer Mentors will then work with between 25-50 young people over a 12 month period to help them overcome a variety of issues
+» The Volunteer Mentors will then work with up to 50 young people over a 12 month period to help them overcome a variety of issues

 We will monitor and evaluate the number of young people accessing the project, the nature of their issues, how they feel about their own development and their mentoring experience